DimensionSoftware/mcafee-bot/README.md

 // what multiplier do you want to apply to the current price when putting in the buy order? bot.adjustment = 0.05

-// Make the bot connect to twitter and monitor tweets. bot.init()

 // If you want to see it read tweets: bot.verbose = true

 // If you want it to shut up (which is the default): bot.verbose = false

+// Make the bot connect to twitter and monitor tweets.
+VERY IMPORTANT! bot.init()
 ```

 It is now waiting for @officialmcafee to tweet his coin of the day.